frequency-chain/frequency/designdocs/provider_permissions.md

 Permission is a generic option for any user.
 For version 1 of this implementation, the following options are available:

-- ***PUBLISHER***: Where a user grants full publication rights to a provider for any schema available to provider via MRC.
-This can be modified to be called a dsnp publisher where all dsnp related schemas are granted to provider.
-In other sense this could be super admin permission that can be granted via a governance mechanism.
-For version 1 we will not implement this role.

 - ***RESTRICTED***: Where a user grants a provider to publish data on their behalf for specific schema(s) only.
 This is the default state of a provider on MRC, where a provider has to explicitly provide a list of schema(s) for which they are allowed to publish data on behalf of the user.

 An example of permission data structure is as follows: